cybera/policy-browser/notebooks/Affordability_doc2vec.md

 ### All Groups

 #### Unfiltered Bigram Web

 To get a sense of the common issues surrounding the question of affordability it is instructive to see the most common word bigrams that appear in the entire corpus of the 1105 segments of text.
 Using this information, we can judge the most common phrases used in the entire corpus.
-This is shown in the image below, displaying only the bigrams which appear $N>75$ times.
+This is shown in the image below, displaying only the bigrams which appear $N>70$ times.
 We have also applied a stemmer to the word pairs in order to ensure that different conjugations are only counted as one.
-For example the word "application" or "applies" would both be mapped to a root form of "appli".
-Or the word "service" or "services" would both be mapped to "serv".
+However, after word pairs were sorted we "completed" the stems once again.
+We note however, that this process isn't perfect and sometimes the completed stems aren't the most 'logical' choice.
+For example, on occasion information will appear as 'informatica' etc.

 ![alt-text](images/all_doc2vec_afford_no_filter.png)